RICH-LIU-RUIQI/DocGPT/README.md

 Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.

-## Troubleshooting

-In general, keep an eye out in the `issues` and `discussions` section of this repo for solutions.

-**General errors**

-- Make sure you're running the latest Node version.
-Run `node -v`
-- Try a different PDF or convert your PDF to text first.
-It's possible your PDF is corrupted, scanned, or requires OCR to convert to text.
-- `Console.log` the `env` variables and make sure they are exposed.
-- Make sure you're using the same versions of LangChain and Pinecone as this repo.
-- Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.
-- If you change `modelName` in `OpenAI`, make sure you have access to the api for the appropriate model.
-- Make sure you have enough OpenAI credits and a valid card on your billings account.
-- Check that you don't have multiple OPENAPI keys in your global environment.
-If you do, the local `env` file from the project will be overwritten by systems `env` variable.
-- Try to hard code your API keys into the `process.env` variables if there are still issues.

 **Pinecone errors**